Top Things to Do in Sydney (The Ultimate Guide)

 5. Popular Sydney Beaches

-Sydney is blessed with hundreds of beautiful beaches.
+Sydney is blessed with literally hundreds of beautiful beaches.
 World-famous beaches such as Bondi and Manly, but also secluded beaches that not too many people know about.
 When you’re visiting Sydney as a tourist, going to at least one of those beaches is an absolute must, so you can experience first-hand what the Sydney beach culture is all about.

 Regarded by many as the most iconic beach in Australia, Bondi Beach is a must-visit for every tourist visiting Sydney.
 From excellent surf conditions and beautiful white sand, to trendy cafes, great shopping and scenic walking tracks, Bondi Beach has something for everyone any time of year.